elix/elix.org/content/RenderUpdatesMixin.md

 # RenderUpdatesMixin

-**Purpose:** Renders changes in a component's state by efficiently updating attributes, classes, styles, and properties on the component's host element and its shadow elements.
+**Purpose:** Renders changes in a component's state by efficiently updating attributes, child nodes, classes, styles, and properties on the component's host element and its shadow elements.

 This mixin forms a core part of the Elix user interface [pipeline](pipeline):

 > events → methods → setState → **render** ➞ **update DOM**

 **Expects** the component to provide:
-* `updates` property that contains the changes the component would like to make to its own attributes, classes, styles, as well as to those of its shadow elements.
+* `updates` property that contains the changes the component would like to make to its own attributes, child nodes, classes, styles, as well as to those of its shadow elements.

 **Provides** the component with:
 * Internal `symbols.render` method that will be invoked when the component is rendering.
 This is designed to interoperate with [ReactiveMixin](ReactiveMixin).
 When the render method is called, RenderUpdatesMixin will asks the component for `updates`, then applies those to the DOM.